How to Become a Mason

 Many of our nation’s early patriots were Freemasons, as well as thirteen signers of the Constitution and fourteen Presidents of the United States, beginning with George Washington.

-Today, the more than four million Freemasons around the world come from virtually every occupation and profession.
+Today, the more than four million Freemasons around the world join together from virtually every occupation and profession.
 Within the Fraternity, however, they all meet as equals.
 They come from diverse political ideologies, but they meet as friends.
 They come from virtually every religious belief, but they all believe in one God.

 One of the most fascinating aspects of Freemasonry has always been: how so many men, from so many different walks of life, can meet together in peace, never have any political or religious debates, always conduct their affairs in harmony and friendship, and call each other “Brother!”